Ferris-Labs/site-draft/content/en/docs/User Guide/CronJob.md

 0 0 13 * 5
 ```

-To generate CronJob schedule expressions, you can also use web tools like [crontab.guru](https://crontab.guru/).
+To generate Cron Job schedule expressions, you can also use web tools like [crontab.guru](https://crontab.guru/).